Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 ## Task 7: Launch a Web Server in your Public Subnet.

 In this task, you launch a web server that runs an address book application.
-Later in the lab, you connect the address book application to a Amazon RDS for MySQL instance.
+Later in the lab, you connect the address book application to an Amazon RDS for MySQL instance.

 **In the AWS Management Console search field, type
 EC2
-Select EC2 from the drop down menu.**
+Select EC2 from the drop-down menu.**

 * Step 1.
 Click Launch instances > Launch instances.